Tarrant County Clerk

 County Criminal Courts (Misdemeanors)

-The County Clerk is responsible for recordkeeping for the ten County Criminal Courts, where Class A and B misdemeanors (and certain Class C appeals) are handled.
-The Clerk provides cashier services for payments at the Tim Curry Criminal Justice Center and offers information on how to check case status by phone or via designated public access resources.
+The County Clerk is responsible for recordkeeping for the ten County Criminal Courts, where Class A and B misdemeanors and certain Class C appeals are handled.
+The Clerk provides cashier services for payments at the Tim Curry Criminal Justice Center and offers information on how to check case status by phone or through designated public access resources.

 Essentials to keep in mind:

-Case status checks: Have your case number ready before calling; if you don’t have it, the Judicial Compliance contact listed by the Clerk can help during business hours.
+Case status checks: Have your case number ready before calling; if you do not have it, the Judicial Compliance contact listed by the Clerk may be able to help during business hours.

 Payments: The Clerk accepts full or partial payments consistent with court-approved schedules; processing fees and statutory administrative fees may apply.

-E-filing requirements: By mandate, specific applications such as Non-Disclosures and Occupational Driver’s License petitions must be e-filed through the state’s portal.
+E-filing requirements: Certain applications such as Non-Disclosures and Occupational Driver’s License petitions must be e-filed through the state portal.

 Consult the County Criminal Courts page for hours, cashier location, and guidance on payments and e-filing requirements.